-Cecil is a Chartered Accountant with over 25 years of experience in public and private companies.
-Over the last 15 years he has held various positions in a number of public exploration companies with activities in Canada, South America, Africa, Europe and Australia.
+Cecil Bond is a Chartered Professional Accountant (CPA, CA) with over 30 years of experience in public and private companies.
+Over the last 20 years he has held various positions in a number of public exploration companies with activities in Canada, South America, Africa, Europe and Australia.
 He is currently Chief Financial Officer of Exeter and also serves as a director or holds senior positions in a number of other public and private companies.
-He has successfully managed capital raisings and the recent spin out of Exeter’s high grade gold/ silver Cerro Moro project in Argentina to Extorre Gold Mines Limited which was taken over by Yamana Gold in August 2012.
+He has successfully managed capital raisings and the recent spin out of Exeter’s high grade gold/silver Cerro Moro project in Argentina to Extorre Gold Mines Limited which was taken over by Yamana Gold in August 2012.

-Matthew Williams graduated with a Bachelor of Applied Science in Applied Geology from the Queensland Institute of Technology in 1987, and has more than 12 years experience in the exploration and mining industries with Mount Isa Mines.
+Matthew Williams graduated with a Bachelor of Applied Science in Applied Geology from the Queensland Institute of Technology in 1987, and has more than 25 years’ experience in the exploration and mining industries, with over 12 years at Mount Isa Mines.
 Areas of expertise include the geological appraisal of advanced projects, particularly at the pre-feasibility and feasibility levels, of base metal and gold mining projects in Australia and the Dominican Republic.
 Major projects include Tom's Gully Gold Mine, N.T., McArthur River Lead-Zinc-Silver Mine, N.T., Mount Isa Copper Mine, Pueblo Viejo Gold Mine in the Dominican Republic, and the proposed Mount Isa Open Cut.

 His experience has also included grass roots (or greenfield) exploration and project appraisals on gold and base metal projects in W.A., N.T. - Australia, Mexico, Nevada, USA, Panama and the Dominican Republic.

-Gonzalo Damond is an Industrial/ Electronic/ Civil Engineer and graduated with specializations in commercial and logistic areas from Mariscal Sucre University and has 12 years’ experience in operational and management positions within significant multinational companies.
+Gonzalo Damond is an Industrial/ Electronic/ Civil Engineer and graduated with specializations in commercial and logistic areas from Mariscal Sucre University and has 15 years’ experience in operational and management positions within significant multinational companies.
 He has been responsible for the design, organization and commissioning of large distribution centers.
 He has substantial experience in purchase management - especially large volume transactions and has negotiated supply contracts with major wholesale companies.
 Within the operations field he has managed railway logistics between Argentina and Brazil as well as intermodal operations for Chilean ports.
-In carrying out these functions Gonzalo gained substantial experience in establishing constructive relationships with communities, clients, trade unions and Government authorities.
+In carrying out these functions, Mr. Damond gained substantial experience in establishing constructive relationships with communities, clients, trade unions and Government authorities.

 Rob Grey is Vice President – Corporate Communications for Exeter.
 He is a Business College graduate who began his career with Telus Mobility in Corporate Sales.
 In a four year period he achieved “top of sales” in a very competitive field.
 Over a ten year period Rob worked as an equity sales assistant before advancing into investor communications for Exeter.
 In 2007 he was appointed Vice President – Communications for Exeter, a role in which he works directly with senior management in developing and managing investor outreach programs at institutional and retail levels.
 He was Vice President of Corporate Communications of Extorre Gold Mines Ltd., a successful spinout from Exeter, which was bought by Yamana Gold Ltd. in 2012.